huynhsamha/dontpad/README.md

 # or
 yarn start
 ```

-That will run on localhost:3000.
-On your browser, should run on port 4200
+Now we can open browser at http://localhost:3000.

 #### Database MongoDB

 At root of project

 ```bash
 touch .env
 ```

 Create file `.env` with the following line:

 ```bash
 URI_MONGO=mongodb://localhost/dontpad
 ```

 Change the URI Mongo for your production

 ### Testing and Deployment

-At root of project, run server nodeJS at port 4200 by
+At root of project, run server NodeJS at port 4200:

 ```bash
 cd client/